MAAP-Project/maap-documentation/docs/source/searching.rst

 Data access via STAC
 ---------------------------------------

-Data published to STAC is still stored in ``s3://nasa-maap-data-store`` OR ESA's BMAP catalog and is accessible via public access or role-based bucket policy access.
+Data assets (files) published to STAC have and will not move from the S3 bucket ``s3://nasa-maap-data-store``.
+ESA data is is accessible via public HTTP access.
+NASA data in S3 is accessible publicly or via role-based bucket policy access.

+Users are encouraged to use common AWS S3 libraries for NASA data access, such as python's boto3.

 Each item should have a "data" asset which includes a URL to the data.
 For example, https://stac.maap-project.org/collections/BIOSAR1/items/biosar1_roi_lidar58 includes:

 .. code-block:: json